DTL supports Mental Health Awareness Week

 Mental health should be treated the same as physical health

-DTL is keen to promote the importance of mental health being treated the same as physical health.
-A strong culture of health and safety is already in place within the majority of industries with which DTL work, yet more could still be done to increase the focus on mental health.
+Develop Training is keen to promote the importance of mental health being treated the same as physical health.
+A strong culture of health and safety is already in place within the majority of industries with which Develop Training work, yet more could still be done to increase the focus on mental health.

 Employers need to make employees feel valued, supported and listened to.
 They need to make sure they know there is a safe, non-judgmental place they can express their worries, and ensure we have the knowledge to help them find the support they need.